Croatia

 HR Fish

-With a sea surface of 31 067 km², 1 242 islands, islets, and reefs, totalling 6 278 km of coastline, Croatia has a long tradition in fisheries which provide a source of income throughout the year for coastal and island communities.
-In addition to being a source of supply for healthy food, fisheries add value to a vibrant coastal tourism.
+With a sea surface of 31 067 km², 1 242 islands, islets, and reefs, totalling 6,278 km of coastline, Croatia has a long tradition in fisheries which provide a source of income throughout the year for coastal and island communities.
+In addition to being a source of supply of healthy food, fisheries add value to vibrant coastal tourism.

 There are two main types of capture fishery at sea in the Republic of Croatia, commercial and non-commercial.
-Commercial fishery encompasses large scale fisheries, but also the new category of small-scale coastal fishery, which is limited in terms of gears as well as manner of operation.
+Commercial fishery encompasses large-scale fishery and small-scale coastal fishery, which is limited in terms of gears as well as manner of operation.
 Non-commercial fishery at sea includes sport and recreational fishing.

 Fishing takes place mostly in the Adriatic Sea and is characterized by multispecies fisheries.
 More than 45% of Croatia’s fishing vessels are registered as multipurpose vessels that use different gear over the course of the year.
-The catches are primarily small pelagic species.
-The remaining catch is split between other fish (6%), bivalves and cephalopods (4%).
+The catches are primarily small pelagic species (over 90% of the volumes), where sardine and anchovy are the major species.
+The remaining catch is split between other fish, bivalves, crustaceans, and cephalopods.

-In total, Croatia has 7 559 vessels (2017) in its fishing fleet.
-Of the commercial fishery, small-scale coastal fishing makes up 92% of the fleet of vessels less than 12 metres in length.
-However, the largest percentage of catches (90%) are made by purse-seines that target small pelagic fish (sardine and anchovy), representing 3% of total fishing vessels.
+In 2022, Croatia had 7,501 vessels in its commercial fishing fleet, where small-scale coastal fishing boats less than 12 metres represented over 95%.
+However, the largest percentage of catches (up to 90%) are made by purse-seines that target small pelagic fish (sardine and anchovy), representing 3% of total fishing vessels.
 Bottom trawlers account for 7% of the fleet.
 The largest number of vessels have been active in driftnet and fixed net fishery.

 Area17 CroatiaSince October 2013 exploitation of sardine and anchovy in area GSA17 (fishing area 17 as shown in the map) has been managed by the Plan for Small Pelagic Stocks in GSA17.
 All vessels actively fishing for anchovy and sardines in GSA17 are subject to the provisions of this plan.
 In terms of effort management, the vessels fishing actively for small pelagics have a limit of activity of 20 days per month with a total maximum of 180 days per year, with an additional 144 days for vessels specifically targeting anchovies.